Aliases for GSTM4 Gene

 GeneCards Summary for GSTM4 Gene

 GSTM4 (Glutathione S-Transferase Mu 4) is a Protein Coding gene.
-Diseases associated with GSTM4 include Tinea Pedis.
-Among its related pathways are Phase II conjugation and Metabolism of xenobiotics by cytochrome P450.
-GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
+Diseases associated with GSTM4 include Ewing Sarcoma.
+Among its related pathways are Drug metabolism - cytochrome P450 and Glutathione metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
 An important paralog of this gene is GSTM1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 Active on 1-chloro-2,4-dinitrobenzene.